What is an NLP Practitioner? Good question. NLP Practitioners are sometimes described as Magicians of Change. Sounds intriguing, doesn’t it?

 NLP Practitioners have a set of skills that can help people at either end of the spectrum.

 It is likely that an NLP Practitioner will specialise in working with people from an area of business or an area of life that they are familiar with.

 For example someone with a history of working in the health service will most likely be an excellent Practitioner working with people with health complaints, including stress and mild depression.

 Someone from a sales background will be a Practitioner working maybe as a sales coach or trainer.
 Each Practitioner would be able to effectively work in either of these two areas but their existing skills combined with their NLP skills will enable them to specialise.

-IN professional NLP practice and as an NLP Practitioner/Master Practitioner or NLP Trainer:
+Work IN professional NLP practice as an NLP Practitioner/Master Practitioner or NLP Trainer: